 - Contact Dermatitis

-Many people experience burning feet at the end of a long day.
+Many people experience pins and needles at the end of a long day.
 This is particularly true for people who are overweight and spend long periods of time on their feet.
-Burning feet can sometimes prevent relaxation and sleep, which is a more serious problem.
-Circulatory conditions and nerve disorders neuropathy can lead to burning feet.
-Fungal infections such as athlete’s foot can also cause the feet to burn in the affected area.
-Often allergic reactions can cause burning when the skin comes into contact with certain materials in shoes or socks that have been washed with a new laundry detergent.
+This condition can sometimes interfere with sleep, which is a more serious problem.
+Circulatory conditions and nerve disorders such as neuropathy can also cause burning feet.

 Your doctor will start with a physical exam and ask you questions about your symptoms, the type of shoes you wear, and your medical history.
 Through a physical exam and an analysis of your history, your doctor will be able to make a diagnosis.
 X-rays and other diagnostic imaging tests—such as CT scans, ultrasounds, and MRI scans—may be used to rule out injuries, nerve entrapment, soft-tissue masses, and trauma, among other things.
 Skin samples may be taken for biopsy, especially if symptoms suggest a skin condition.
 Some skin conditions, such as athlete’s foot and eczema, can cause the skin to burn.
 Your doctor may also take samples of your blood and urine to rule out other medical conditions such as diabetes, gout, or rheumatoid arthritis.
 Often your primary care physician will refer you to a specialist—such a neurologist, an endocrinologist, a dermatologist, an allergist, or a rheumatologist for—further evaluation.